USAJOBS/help-center/how-to/account/documents/index.md

 If you have a USAJOBS account, you can upload and manage your resume, required forms, and other documents.

-1. Log into your USAJOBS account.
+1. Sign into your USAJOBS account.
 2. Click the **Documents** link located in the left-hand navigation.
 3. Select **Resumes** or **Other Documents** located at the top of the page.